George Digby, 2nd Earl of Bristol: Character

 Portrait of George Digby in 1637 with William Russell, 1st Duke of Bedford, by Sir Anthony van Dyck.
 Althorp, Northamptonshire.

-Bristol was one of the most striking and conspicuous figures of his time, a man of brilliant abilities, a great orator, one who distinguished himself without effort in any sphere of activity he chose to enter, but whose natural gifts were marred by a restless ambition and instability of character fatal to real greatness.

 Clarendon describes him as "the only man I ever knew of such incomparable parts that was none the wiser for any experience or misfortune that befell him", and records his extraordinary facility in making friends and making enemies.
 Horace Walpole characterized him in a series of his smartest antitheses as "a singular person whose life was one contradiction".
 "He wrote against popery and embraced it; he was a zealous opposer of the court and a sacrifice for it; was conscientiously converted in the midst of his prosecution of Lord Strafford and was most unconscientiously a persecutor of Lord Clarendon.
 With great parts, he always hurt himself and his friends; with romantic bravery, he was always an unsuccessful commander.
 He spoke for the Test Act, though a Roman Catholic; and addicted himself to astrology on the birthday of true philosophy."
 Samuel Pepys in 1668 records in the great Diary an outburst against Bristol from an elderly Cavalier, Mr Ball: "I said at the King's coming back that the nation could never be safe while that man was alive".

 Besides his youthful correspondence with Sir Kenelm Digby on the subject of religion, already mentioned, he was the author of an Apology (1643) [Thomason Tracts, E. 34 (32)], justifying his support of the king's cause; of a comedy, Elvira (1667) [Printed in R. Dodsley's Select Collection of Old English Plays (Hazlitt, 1876), vol. xv], and of Worse and Worse, an adaptation from the Spanish, acted but not printed.
 Other writings are also ascribed to him, including the authorship with Sir Samuel Tuke of The Adventures of Five Hours (1663).
 His eloquent and pointed speeches, many of which were printed, are included in the article in the Biog.
 Brit. and among the Thomason Tracts; see also the general catalogue in the British Museum.
 The catalogue of his library was published in 1680.